UoW-CPC/muscle-orchestrator/README.md

 __Warning:__ Each container requires resources to run, so run in parallel as many containers you system can handle.

-You can view the log for this process in the folder 'data/logs'.
+You can view the logs for this process in the folder 'data/logs'.
 In this folder there is one log file for each container you start.
 These log files contain information about the input, output files, and MUSCLE phases.

 ### Phase 3 - Merge the outputs with MUSCLE profile.